Learning Outcomes

 MBE Syllabus

-For MBE, you are required to understand the law of intentional torts, including assault.
-This article covers the following syllabus points relevant for your revision:
+For the MBE, you are required to understand the law of intentional torts, including assault, with a focus on the following syllabus points:

 - Recognize the elements required to prove assault as an intentional tort.